Sharing the Season 2020 list

 985 Parks Road, Salisbury, NC 28146

-Purpose: Dedicated to providing engaging opportunities incorporating rescue farm animals for children; child care in a safe and positive environment; and recreational, cultural and educational experiences that promote each child’s social, emotional, physical and cognitive development.
-Happy’s Farm has also started a veterans program called Happy’s Farm Veteran H.E.R.O. offering services to veterans in the community.
+Purpose: Dedicated to providing opportunities incorporating rescue farm animals for children; child care in a safe and positive environment; and recreational, cultural and educational experiences that promote each child’s social, emotional, physical and cognitive development.
+Happy’s Farm has also started Happy’s Farm Veteran H.E.R.O. offering services to veterans in the community.

 Horse Protection Society of North Carolina